Ritik-7806/Library-Management-System/README.md

-📚 Library Management System
+📚 Library Management System:
 A Spring Boot based Library Management System that provides REST APIs to manage books, users, and transactions efficiently.
 The project is containerized using Docker and supports CI/CD with Jenkins.

-🚀 Features
+🚀 Features:
 📖 Book Management (Add, Update, Delete, View)
 👤 User Management
 🗃️ MySQL Database Integration